Is water quality testing being done in any of the other bodies of water on the island?

 Why is the buoy gray?

-This year, in order to make the buoy stand out less, we painted the buoy itself gray and the mooring balls white (seagull colors) from their original yellow and orange.
+To make the buoy stand out less, we painted the buoy itself gray and the mooring balls white (seagull colors) from their original yellow and orange.
 We want people to know the buoy is there and to learn about the research that is taking place, but do not want to displease people by ruining their view.
 One way to help the project is to share what you know about the buoy with your friends and neighbors in Acadia.
 Ultimately, the goal of the project is to understand the ecology of the lake in order to preserve its natural beauty far into the future.

 How can I get involved?